-- Taninim Stream Nature Reserve is full of nature, wildlife, and archeological remains.
-And its short trails makes it perfect for a family visit.
+- Taninim Stream Nature Reserve has nature, wildlife, and archeological remains.
+And its short trails make it perfect for a family visit.

 - Caesarea National Park is among the most visited sites in Israel.
-Its significant archeological remains are the result of more than 2,000 years of history.
+Its significant archeological remains result from more than 2,000 years of history.

 - Butterfly Nursery near Atlit offers fun and educational activity.
 You can learn about the butterfly life cycle, and you can also feed butterflies.

 - Nahal Mearot Nature Reserve is a world heritage site.
-It is home to a group of prehistoric caves in which humans lived for 500,000 years.
+It is home to prehistoric caves where humans lived for 500,000 years.

-- Dor Habonim Beach Nature Reserve offers picturose sandy beaches and stunning bays not far from Zichron Yaakov.
+- Dor Habonim Beach Nature Reserve offers picturesque sandy beaches and stunning bays not far from Zichron Yaakov.

 You can taste wine, enjoy art, and learn history within a short walk in Zichron Yaakov.
 And if you love nature, there are plenty of attractions nearby.